-In July of 2007 I was fortunate to follow and photograph a family of Red-shouldered Hawks at Sawgrass County Park in Florida for a few weeks when the fledglings were learning to hunt for themselves.
-Because Sawgrass County Park has a high number of visitors each day the hawks were used to people and didn’t flush easily.
+In July of 2007 I was fortunate to follow and photograph a family of Red-shouldered Hawks at Sawgrass Lake Park in Florida for a few weeks when the fledglings were learning to hunt for themselves.
+Because Sawgrass Lake Park has a high number of visitors each day the hawks were used to people and didn’t flush easily.

 The next time I went to the park I measured one of the square links in the fence and according to my calculations this snake was over 6 foot in length.
 Sorry about the poor quality of the last image, it was dark under the trees and there was a light rain falling but I did want to capture the interactions I was observing.

 I enjoyed following this family of Red-shouldered Hawks that summer.